ALL-YOUTH/digiraati/README.md

 ```
 You *need* the following cert files: privkey.pem, cert.pem, chain.pem.
-If your ISP/web hosting company doesn't provide these, check out the free certbot -service: https://certbot.eff.org
+If your ISP/web hosting company doesn't provide these, check out the free certbot -service
 ```
 Make the logs directory